-- Requests to staff for monitoring specific aspects of the child's presentation, behaviour, attendance etc. - Discussions and telephone calls (with colleagues, parents and children / young people Social Care and other agencies or services) - Professional consultations - Letters sent and received - Early Help Assessments and referrals (both for external and education-based services
+- Requests to staff for monitoring specific aspects of the child's presentation, behaviour, attendance etc. - Discussions and telephone calls (with colleagues, parents and children / young people Social Care and other agencies or services) - Professional consultations - Letters sent and received - Early Help Assessments and referrals (both for external and education-based services alphabetically divided ring binder files.

-An effective method for storing single or infrequent records of concerns (if not using an electronic data base) is to file these in alphabetically divided ring binder files.
 It may be helpful for larger / busier schools to use separate filesfor each Year group, this will assist you at the end of the Academic Year with meeting your responsibility to transfer records when children leave the school.
+The main storage area for such documents however is Databridge and this must be used by all staff unless in exceptional circumstances or unless pre agreed by the designated safeguarding lead.

+An effective method for storing single or infrequent records of concerns (if not using an electronic data base) is to file these in